pliu/k8splayground/auth/README.md

 Examples of things to experiment with:

+- "creating" Kubernetes users and groups
-- creating new users and groups
+- creating new Rancher users
-- creating namespaced and global custom roles
+- creating namespaced and cluster-wide custom roles through Kubernetes or Rancher
-- granting namedspaced and global permissions to users and groups via role bindings
+- granting namedspaced and cluster-wide permissions to users and groups via role bindings through Kubernetes or Rancher
-- play around with the Rancher's other capabilities
+- play around with Rancher's other capabilities

 ## Kubernetes' authentication and authorization model
 Kubernetes has two primary ways to identify clients: "users" and service accounts ("users" are used by external clients whereas service accounts are used by services internal to Kubernetes).
 Users are not explicitly represented as a Kubernetes objects but are instead implicitly derived from the Common Name field in the subject of the Kubernetes-signed certificate a client uses to authenticate with the cluster.
 Group membership is similarly implicit and found in the Organization fields.